fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/BuildAndDeploy.md

 ```

 ####Tomcat:
-Tomcat can be used either as a standalone (ie, deployed a war to the server), or using Maven.
+Tomcat can be used either as a standalone (ie, using the GUI to deploy a war to the server), or using Maven.

 #####Standalone:
-Build a war file (see "Building a war file" below)
+* Build a war file (see "Building a war file" below)
-Run ```<tomcat installation folder>/bin/startup```.
+* Run ```<tomcat installation folder>/bin/startup```.
 If the server successfully started, you should see:
 ```
 INFO: Server startup in <number> ms
 ````
 The server should now be accessible from http://127.0.0.1:8080 (assuming the default values for the Tomcat setup have not been changed)

-The GUI manager page at http://127.0.0.1:8080/manager can be used to deploy/stop war files.
+* The GUI manager page at http://127.0.0.1:8080/manager can be used to deploy/stop war files.
 To deploy a war file, use the "WAR file
 to deploy" box, click "Choose file", navigate to the desired war file, select, then click "Deploy".
 All loaded war
 files are listed in the "Applications" box, and each has commands to stop, reload, etc., the application.
 The name of the war will
 be what is needed to add to the url path to access the war.